w3c/wai-curricula/content/content-author/multimedia.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on alternatives to multimedia content, including description of visual information (also known as audio description, video description, or described video), captions, (also known as subtitles), transcripts, and sign language(s), to understand information contained in audio and video content
+* demonstrate how people with disabilities rely on alternatives to multimedia content, including transcripts, description of visual information (also known as audio description, video description, or described video), captions (also known as subtitles), and sign language(s), to understand information contained in audio and video content
 * explain accessibility requirements for planning and including alternatives to audio and video content

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on alternatives to multimedia content, including description of visual information, captions/subtitles, transcripts, and sign languages, to understand information contained in audio and video content
+* explain how people with disabilities rely on alternatives to multimedia content, including transcripts, description of visual information, captions/subtitles, and sign languages, to understand information contained in audio and video content
 * explain the following best practices for accessible audio and video content:
   * use clear and easy to understand speech
+  * ensure sufficient contrast ratios for video text
   * minimize background audio and overall distractions where possible
   * integrate descriptions in video scripts to minimize the need for additional descriptions at a later phase
-  * match the video and audio content when possible to help different groups of users understand the content
+  * match the video and audio information when possible to help different groups of users understand the content
 * ensure multimedia content has alternatives to audio and video content based on content type and format, including:
-  * transcripts (to help people who cannot hear the audio or see the visuals get the information)
+  * transcripts (a text version of the speech and non-speech audio information needed to understand the content)
-  * captions (to help users who cannot hear the audio get the information)
+  * captions (a synchronized text version of the speech and non-speech audio information needed to understand the content)
-  * description of visual information
+  * description of visual information (including video text)
-  * sign languages (for sign language speakers)
+  * sign languages (hand and arm movements, facial expressions, and body positions to convey meaning)
 * create video content that avoids flashing entirely or only flashes below the acceptable thresholds
-* explain requirements for authoring tools to support inclusion and control of alternatives to audio and video content
+* explain requirements for authoring tools to support inclusion of and interaction with alternatives to audio and video content
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of:
   * alternatives to multimedia content
   * media player controls